 Contact either your relevant Water Authority if applicable (Central Highlands Water, Barwon Water, Western Water, Goulburn Murryay Water or Southern Rural Water) to find out if further conditions apply.

-Submit the application form Application to install or alter a septic tank (PDF, 212.7 KB) and pay any relevant fees.
+Submit the application form (PDF, 205 KB) and pay any relevant fees.
 Along with the application form you must also submit the following:

 A Site Plan (Scale not less than 1:500) showing: